spatie/laravel-data/docs/as-a-resource/lazy-properties.md

 ## Including lazy properties

-Properties will only be included when the `include` method is called on the data object with the property's name.
+Lazy properties will only be included when the `include` method is called on the data object with the property's name.

 It is also possible to nest these includes.
 For example, let's update the `SongData` class and make all of its properties lazy: